THE INDUSTRY’S MOST VALUABLE CODING CERTIFICATION

 Candidates may not communicate with anyone other than the proctor during the testing period.
 Candidates may not request any information regarding exam content from the proctor.
-Failure to comply will result in the candidate being disqualified from taking the exam, and may result in score cancelation for the candidate’s entire test group.
+Failure to comply will result in the candidate being disqualified from taking the exam, and may result in score cancellation for the candidate’s entire test group.

 In order to provide a consistent and fair experience for all test takers, to protect the integrity of the examinations, and to ensure the validity of certification examination scores, candidates must adhere to the guidelines established in the handling of examination materials.
 Candidates may not remove, reproduce, report, or distribute exam materials in any part and by any means, including electronic, manual, and verbal.
-Failing to comply is a copyright violation and will result in disciplinary measures including score cancelation, revocation of credentials, and prosecution to the fullest extent of the law.
+Failing to comply is a copyright violation and will result in disciplinary measures including score cancellation, revocation of credentials, and prosecution to the fullest extent of the law.

 What should I bring or not bring?